erichosick/sql-watch/packages/sql-watch/README.md

 ## Idempotent SQL

 By design, `sql-watch` runs the same sql script multiple times against a database.
-As such, sql script will need to be written with a focus on idempotence.
+As such, sql script will need to be written with a focus on idempotence (see [example scripts](https://github.com/erichosick/sql-watch/tree/main/db/scripts)).

 Example SQL script that is idempotent (can be ran multiple times with the same outcome):